electric-sql/electric/website/blog/posts/2024-12-09-electric-beta-release.md

 ---
 title: "Electric BETA release"
 description: >-
-  The Electric sync engine is now in public BETA.
+  The Electric sync engine is now in BETA.
   If you haven't checked out Electric recently, it's a great time to take another look.
 excerpt: >-
-  With version X, the Electric sync engine is now in public BETA!
+  With version X, the Electric sync engine is now in BETA!
   If you haven't checked out Electric recently, it's a great time to take another look.
 authors: [kyle]
 image: /img/blog/electric-beta-release/header.jpg
 tags: [release]